 When I finished my master’s degree 12 years ago, I founded a company that didn’t work.
-I made many errors.
-In this post I’m going to talk about one of the main ones: not to start with a clear niche.
+I made many mistakes.
+In this post I’m going to talk about one of the main ones: not start with a clear niche.

 Why do I need to focus on a niche?

-Because often the following happens, at least for innovations o technologies which require to change the behaviour of the client: after talking to clients or potential clients from different market segments, and in order not to put all eggs in one basket, we end up implementing common functionalities.
-The result can be attractive for technology enthusiasts and innovators but not to pragmatists and conservatives which usually are decision-makers in most companies.
+Because often the following happens, at least for innovations o technologies which require changing the behaviour of the client: after talking to clients or potential clients from different market segments, and in order not to put all eggs in one basket, we end up implementing common functionalities.
+The result can be attractive for technology enthusiasts and innovators but not for pragmatists and conservatives who usually are decision-makers in most companies.
 This is because the product is not “whole”, it doesn’t solve 100% of the requirements for anyone.

 The solution is to choose a niche and solve 100% of their needs to sell quickly to many pragmatists in order to become the leader of that market segment.

 Once you have a predominant presence in a niche, it is much easier to expand to others:

 - You have references from pragmatics which are considerably more valuable than from enthusiasts or innovators.
 Moreover, as you already have loyal customers, new potential clients perceive less risk of you closing the company.

 - All the ecosystem make their products compatible with the market leader.
 Therefore, although the product of the leader is not the best by itself, the value it offers increases.
 Furthermore, other companies create products to compete or complement the one from the leader, making it more “whole”.

 - If you choose the first niche strategically (beachhead market), each new niche is easier to dominate.
 However, the first bunch of niches still require to particularize the product to match their needs.
 Anyway, it is much easier and faster to sell when you focus on a single market segment.

 How do I choose the first niche or beachhead market?